 Travellers visiting the Faroe Islands in summer can enjoy cute puffins.
 Photo by Victoria Ostapova also know as @vialma on Instagram.

 In late June 2020 the Faroe Islands opened up for travellers from a wide range of countries in Europe.
 Since then the islands have been opened up for other countries alike.

 Turf-roofed cottages on Streymoy island in the Faroe Islands.
 Photo by Victoria Ostapova also know as @vialma on Instagram.

 Your best bet when heading to the Faroe Islands is to stop over in Denmark as Danes are welcoming guests from the same countries as the Faroe Islands.
 There are daily flights from Kastrup airport in Denmark to Vagar airport in the Faroe Islands.

 There are two airline companies flying to the Faroe Islands.
 Scandinavian Airlines has suspended its flights until late March 2021.
 Atlantic Airways have daily flights from Copenhagen to Vagar airport.
 Vagar airport is the only airport in the Faroe Islands.

 Despite an initial spike in imported cases in March, August, and December, few new cases have been reported.
-The Faroe Islands have avoided covid-19 related casualties.
+The Faroe Islands have avoided Covid-19 related casualties.

 A tourism boom had been expected in the Faroe Islands in 2020.
 Parts of the new James Bond movie have been shot on the islands and new flight routes to London and New York were expected to open in the year.

 The hotel capacity has doubled this summer with two new hotels, including a Hilton hotel in the capital on Streymoy island.
 Expectations were high that 2020 would be a record breaking year for tourism in the Faroe Islands.

-Instead 2020 became a quiet year and 2021 is expected to be so too, and as such maybe just the perfect time for travelers to experience this quiet and untouched destination with wide-open spaces.
+Instead 2020 became a quiet year and 2021 is expected to be so too, and as such maybe just the perfect time for travellers to experience this quiet and untouched destination with wide-open spaces.